 With the World Health Organisation (WHO) having declared coronavirus (COVID-19) a pandemic, Australian employers need to ensure that they are taking active steps to monitor risk to employees and others.
-The majority of businesses will have already consulted with workers and particularly those who are more vulnerable or may be most impacted by COVID-19 from a WHS perspective.
 Below we summarise from key authorities, key questions and answers regarding WHS and COVID-19.

 The latest physical/social distancing measures are outlined by the Australian Government Department of Health.